-Celeste Bright Is A ‘Tropical Girl’ In Impossibly Small String Bikini Bottoms
+Celeste Bright Is A 'Tropical Girl' In Impossibly Small String Bikini Bottoms

 The model chose a beach as the shot's backdrop, standing in the center of the frame and meeting the lens with an alluring stare.
 A large cliff with greenery and a bright blue body of water made up the rest of the picturesque setting.
 Celeste struck a sexy pose with her hands near her hips.
 She staggered her feet and spaced her legs apart as if she was taking a step toward the camera.

-The model wowed in a mismatched suit that did her nothing but favors.
+She wowed in a mismatched suit that did her nothing but favors.
 On her upper half, she wore a white top that popped against her all-over glow.
 It was cut like a sports bra with thick straps, which fit snugly over her shoulders.
 Its scoop neckline offered a tease of her bronzed collar, which was decorated with a set of layered necklaces.
 The garment cut off near her ribs, exposing her flat tummy and tiny midsection in its entirety.

-She wore her long, blond locks with a center part and natural curls that spilled over her back and shoulders.
-Her front highlights framed her defined cheekbones perfectly.
-Celeste rocked a Fendi bag around her chest, and she held a tie-dye bucket cap in one hand.

-In her caption, she made sure to tag her stylist while noting that she’s a “tropical girl.”
+In her caption, she made sure to tag her stylist while noting the type of girl she was.
 Fans have not been shy about showering the post with praise.
-Within hours, the post has garnered more than 33,000 likes and well over 450 comments.
+Within hours, it has garnered more than 33,000 likes and well over 450 comments.

 "You are a sweet lady.
 Keep shining brightly my dear, you are so loved," one follower gushed, adding a trio of flames to the end of their comment.

-“Wow beautifull and love your body curves wow,” a second person exclaimed.
+"Wow beautifull and love your body curves wow," praised a second person.

-“Hahahahaha is the top as tiny as the bottoms? wow,” another social media user remarked.
+"Hahahahaha is the top as tiny as the bottoms? wow," another user wondered.

-“Celeste, u r so beautiful girl!!!!!” a forth exclaimed alongside a trio of flames.
+"Celeste, u r so beautiful girl!!!!!" added a forth fan, alongside a trio of flames.